 - Updates the active timer if a newer state exists in the cloud

-This usually happens in under five seconds, even for hundreds of pending entries.
+This is usually a matter of seconds, even with a large backlog of pending entries.

 Conflict Resolution: What Wins